-The national SILC version distinguishes between redundancy benefits, unemployment insurance benefits and other unemployment benefits (including unemployment assistance benefits).
-In the EUSILC data (and HBS data) they are all merged together as unemployment benefits.
-We decided to exclude redundancy benefits from the unemployment benefit and consider them similarly with labour market earnings.
-Note also that in the original data only that part of the redundancy benefits is included in disposable income that was spent in 2005, while we include the whole income received.
+The national SILC version distinguishes between redundancy benefits, unemployment insurance benefits and other unemployment benefits (including unemployment allowances).
+In the EUSILC data they are all merged together as unemployment benefits.
+We decided to exclude

-We also needed to separate unemployment assistance benefit and unemployment insurance benefit, because they are treated differently for the purpose of income tax.
-The unemployment assistance benefit is a flat-rate benefit equal to 400 EEK in 2005.
+We also needed to separate unemployment allowance and unemployment insurance benefit, because they are treated differently for the purpose of income tax.
+The unemployment allowance is a flat-rate benefit equal to 400 EEK in 2006.